KatnissZ/KatnissZ/README.md

 - 👋 Hi, I’m @KatnissZ
 - 👀 I’m interested in drawing, programming and computer graphics.
-- 🌱 I’m currently learning html, css, javascript and python.
+- 🌱 I’m currently learning html, css and javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KatnissZ/KatnissZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.